 Grantees receiving funds from WSF must comply with the requirements listed below.
 Failure to do so may result in revocation of any WSF funds not expended, and the applicant may be rendered ineligible for future WSF grants.
 Proposals may be found ineligible if the applicant has not met terms and conditions of a prior WSF Grant Agreement.
 WSF reserves the right to withhold up to 25% of the grant funding awarded, until reporting requirements are satisfied.

-2. WSF does not typically fund salaries or fringe benefits to agency personnel.
+- WSF does not typically fund salaries or fringe benefits for agency or organization staff.

-5. To maximize effectiveness of WSF funds, where applicable, proposals eligible for Pittman-Robertson (“P-R”) 3:1 Federal Aid match must explain how P-R funds will be pursued or have been obtained.
+- To maximize effectiveness of WSF funds, where applicable, proposals eligible for PittmanRobertson (“P-R”) 3:1 Federal Aid match must explain how P-R funds will be pursued or have been obtained.

-8. The following deliverables shall be sent to WSF through the online Grant-in-Aid portal:
+- The following deliverables shall be sent via email to the WSF Grant-in-Aid Coordinator:

-• Grantee shall publicly acknowledge WSF participation.
+- Grantee shall publicly acknowledge WSF participation and financial support.
 If a project involves signage (e.g., property acquisition, public access development, habitat enhancement, water development, etc.), or if project-related publications are produced, WSF shall be acknowledged for its financial support.
 An electronic copy of any article, thesis, dissertation, or other report acknowledging financial support of the project by WSF shall be provided to WSF.

 PROPOSAL REVIEW PROCESS

-Applications will be reviewed by WSF Conservation Staff and Professional Resource Advisory Board (PRAB).
-Their funding recommendations are forwarded to the WSF Board, who typically make final decisions by late August each year.
-Successful applicants are typically notified shortly thereafter.
+Applications will be independently reviewed by WSF Conservation Staff and WSF’s Professional Resource Advisory Board (PRAB).
+Joint funding recommendations are forwarded to the WSF Board, who typically makes final decisions by mid-September each year.
+Successful applicants are notified as soon as practicable, after Board action.
 Following notification, a Grant Funding and Operating Agreement (hereinafter called the “WSF Grant Agreement”) will be sent to grant recipients (“Grantees”).
 On a schedule determined by WSF, WSF will announce Grantees and awarded projects.

 KEVIN HURLEY, GRANT-IN-AID COORDINATOR